arch4edu/arch4edu/README.md

 ### Introduction

-Arch4edu is a community repository for Archlinux that strives to provide the latest versions of most software used by college students.
+Arch4edu is a community repository for Archlinux and ArchlinuxARM that strives to provide the latest versions of most software used by college students.

+Please visit the [wiki](../../wiki) site for more information.

-### Usage and more information
+### Usage

 Please add
 ```